danial-k/docker-intro/flask/README.md

 ## Building deployment container

-To publish the application as a self-contained image, use the Dockerfile[Dockerfile] for this project (placed outside the ```app``` directory).
+To publish the application as a self-contained image, use the [Dockerfile](Dockerfile) for this project (placed outside the ```app``` directory).
 This image will use the production-grade gunicorn WSGI server as opposed to the flask development server.

 Create a WSGI entry point file ```wsgi.py```:
 ```python